 THE JANE KAHAN GALLERY is an internationally known New York City gallery dealing in modern master prints, sculpture, paintings, tapestry and ceramics.
 Since 1973 the gallery has been helping museums, corporations, architects and private individuals build museum-quality collections of Modern Art.
 We have particular expertise in the works of Picasso, Chagall, Miro, Leger and Calder.

 Our main gallery at 73rd and Madison is open Tuesday through Saturday, 10 – 6.
 During the summer (Memorial Day to Labor Day) our hours are Monday through Friday, 11 – 5.
 Our exhibition space, JANE KAHAN FINE ART, across from the 59th Street Bridge, is open by appointment only.

 Jane Kahan is one of the few galleries in the world with important 20th century Fine Art tapestries available for sale.
 Tapestries by Chagall, Picasso, Miro, Leger, Calder, Le Corbusier, Dubuffet, Delaunay, Magritte, Lichtenstein, Stella, Davis, Vasarely and others from our unique collection have been exhibited in museums, art fairs and public institutions in New York, Los Angeles, Miami, Washington, D.C., Seattle, Vienna, London, Moscow and Dubai.

 We were also one of the first galleries in the United States to deal in Picasso ceramics and we continue to be a major source of these rare pieces as well as ceramics by other modern masters.

 The Jane Kahan Gallery still occupies its original landmark space at the corner of 73rd and Madison on Manhattan’s Upper East Side.

-We belong to the Fine Art Dealers Association, the International Fine Print Dealers Association, the Appraisers Association of America and CINOA.
-We perform certified appraisals for a fee.
+We belong to the Fine Art Dealers Association, the International Fine Print Dealers Association, and CINOA.
+You can also visit us on our artnet site.